Homemade Face Wash

 2 drops palmarosa oil

 In a bowl or a glass bowl, mix the oils with essential oils.
 Stir with a wooden stick own or using a plastic utensil to mix.
 Pour into a clean bottle preferably provided with a medicine dropper that allows you to apply the oil.
-After cleansing, toning, applied and when the skin is still damp, apply a little moisturizer gently pat.
+After cleansing and toning and applied when the skin is still damp, apply a little moisturizer gently pat.
 Do not rub the oil on the skin, and gently tap the oil will be absorbed in a few minutes.

 - Exfoliating Oatmeal and Aloe